holepunchto/bare-module/README.md

 ### `loader.protocol`, `loader.builtins`, `loader.imports`, `loader.defaultType`, `loader.conditions`

-The loader configuration, mirroring the like-named getters on a `module`.
+The loader configuration, as given when the loader was constructed.

 ## Threat model